-In the new book “Doc: The Life of Roy Halladay,” MLB.com’s Todd Zolecki details everything from Halladay’s hard-driven adolescence to his Hall of Fame career to the struggles that led to his tragic death in 2017.
+In his 2020 book “Doc: The Life of Roy Halladay,” MLB.com’s Todd Zolecki details everything from Halladay’s hard-driven adolescence to his Hall of Fame career to the struggles that led to his tragic death in 2017.
 In this excerpt from the chapter about Halladay’s perfect game on May 29, 2010, Zolecki takes readers from the final out to the celebration in the visitors’ clubhouse.

 This excerpt from Doc: The Life of Roy Halladay by Todd Zolecki is printed with the permission of Triumph Books.
 For more information and to order a copy, please visit www.triumphbooks.com/DocPhillies.

 [Phillies third baseman Juan] Castro removed his glove as [Ronny] Paulino walked to the plate.
 He looked at the scoreboard and saw zeros.

 “My hands started sweating,” he said.
 “That’s about the only time I was a little nervous playing defense.
 But I remember -- I have to change my mentality, I have to change my mind.
 So I remember I grabbed some dirt, put my glove back on, and said, ‘Hit it over here.’”

 Paulino fouled off a first-pitch sinker and took a changeup for a ball to even the count at 1-1.
 He fouled off a second changeup for strike two.
 Halladay got the sign from Chooch [Carlos Ruiz].
 He wanted a curveball.
 Halladay started his windup for his 115th pitch of the night.
 He threw it.
 Paulino swung and hit the ball toward the hole between shortstop and third.
 Castro broke to his left.

 “I knew it wasn’t going to be easy,” he said.
 “My first reaction is I’ve got to get to the ball, I’ve got to catch it, I’ve got to catch it first.”